 - A light bulb kit

 - An up-to-date road map or sat nav system

-This post was contributed by RAC.
-The RAC is one of the UK's most progressive motoring organisations, providing services for both private and business motorists and are committed to making motoring easier, safer, more affordable and more enjoyable for drivers and road users.
+This post was contributed to by RAC.
+RAC is one of the UK's most progressive motoring organisations, providing services for both private and business motorists and is committed to making motoring easier, safer, more affordable and more enjoyable for drivers and road users.